Reolopes/Reolopes/README.md

 - 👋 Hi, I’m @Reolopes
 - 👀 I’m interested in learn more
 - 🌱 I’m currently learning NodeJS, Javascript and Databases
-- 💞️ I’m looking to collaborate on create personal projects
+- 💞️ I’m looking to create personal projects
 - 📫 How to reach me: relopes.index@gmail.com

 <!---